watkajtys/squidbot/docs/LECTURES.md

 This document serves as both a syllabus and a detailed study guide.
 It maps the theoretical concepts to specific academic resources, textbooks, and papers.
 While the *Labs* (`COURSE.md`) focus on getting things to fly, this guide focuses on *why* they fly.

+**Crucial Prerequisite:** Before beginning, internalize [The Squid Standard: Units & Conventions](theory/The_Standard_Convention.md).
+If you mix degrees and radians, the math below will fail.

 ---

 ## **PHASE I: FOUNDATIONS (The Physics)**